 A MEWA allows multiple employers to band together to leverage purchasing power as a group.
 Although numerous employers participate in MEWA health insurance programs as a whole, employers still have flexibility.
 They can choose plans that fit their individual needs.

-According to the definition presented by ERISA, multiple employer welfare arrangements work as an employee benefits plan to provide employees with better health insurance options.
-Several employers agree to pool resources together to purchase group health insurance for workers at all levels.
+Multiple employer welfare arrangements are designed to be an employee benefit plan to provide workers with better health insurance options.
+Numerous employers agree to pool resources together to purchase group health insurance for workers at all levels.
 If these employers went solo when purchasing health insurance (e.g. purchasing an ACA plan), they could be priced out of the health insurance market.
 Economies of scale is the economic principle that makes MEWA group health insurance programs work.
 Dental, vision and life insurance are are some of the additional benefits available to companies that pool resources through a MEWA.

 With economic conditions rapidly changing, as well as unexpected health care crises like the COVID-19 pandemic, MEWA medical plans give smaller employers more flexibility to cover changing worker health care needs.